ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 ## Argo rollouts deployment

 Note that canary and blue green deployment can be perform with kubernetes without additional tool.
-But it has to done in multiple steps and manually.
+But it has to done manually and using multiple steps.

 - [Canary upgrade using native kubernetes](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/canary/native)
 - [Blue-green upgrade using native kubernetes](https://github.com/ContainerSolutions/k8s-deployment-strategies/tree/master/blue-green/single-service)

-Argo provide an integrated flow to perform these actions, plus add more capabilities that we'll see in the next sections
+The benefit of using Argo is that these steps are managed by the controller, plus you have more capabilities during an upgrade.
+We'll see it in the next sections.

-## Deploy a demo app and upgrade it
+## Deploy a demo app with Canary

-The app is written an http server written in go and which output the pod name and version of the app.

-We will deploy the v1 of the app, then the v2 using both canary and blue green deployment.
-Output version is defined by 'VERSION' environment variable in the yml file.
+We will deploy the v1 of a random app, then the v2 using both canary and blue green deployment.

+The app is an http server which returns the pod name and app version.
+The app version is managed by an environment variable, in next section, we will change it to trigger an upgrade.

 ```
+# App output
 Host: my-app-5ff5499f6b-bjrvt, Version: v1.0.
 ```

-### Using Canary

 Argo provide these capabilities for canary:

-- fine grained control: You can define diffent batch during the whole upgrade (eg: upgrade only 20%, then 40%, then the rest of the pods)
+- fine grained control: You can define diffent batches during the upgrade (eg: upgrade only 20%, then 40%, then the rest of the pods)
-- speed control: you can wait a specific amount of time between these batches, and also put a wait for a human validation
+- speed control: you can wait a specific amount of time between these batches, and also wait for a human validation before proceeding.

 For simplicity, I've put the rollout (see it like a 'deployment kind' replacement) and service in the same file.

 The rollout below define those steps:

 - deploy 20% of the whole replicas (set to 10)
-- Pause the deployment, until a user resume the deployment
+- Pause the deployment, until a user confirm and "promote" it
 - Continue the with 40%, Wait for 10s.
 - Continue with 60%, wait for 10s
 - Continue with 80%, wait for 10s
 - Continue to reach 100% (this step is invisible and is actually after the last pause step)

 ```
-# Content of rollout.yml v1
+# Content of rollout.yml

 apiVersion: argoproj.io/v1alpha1
 kind: Rollout